Avoiding the Burnout Pitfall during your health care training

-Students seeking a health care degree from Concorde Career College know that accelerated learning means that they'll be in their desired fields caring for people's needs and helping nurture wellness quicker than traditional programs.
+Students seeking a health care degree from Concorde know that accelerated learning means that they'll be in their desired fields caring for people's needs and helping nurture wellness quicker than traditional programs.
 As with any state in life, stress is seemingly inevitable, especially as a college student.
 A little stress can be a good thing, but what happens when beneficial stress quickly turns into unhealthy amounts of anxiety?
 The result is burnout.

-"Burnout is emotional, physical and mental exhaustion that is caused by ongoing stress," said Rhonda Gillylan, Student Services Advisor at Concorde Tampa.
+It's important to recognize some of the early signs.
+Those can include high levels of stress or anxiety or feeling constantly on edge and jittery.
 "A symptom of burnout is feeling overwhelmed and unable to meet constant demands.
-Stress if left unchecked can cause students to lose interest in their educational and career goals or lead to health problems."
+Stress if left unchecked can cause students to lost interest in their educational and career goals or lead to health problems."
+Gillylan says.

 - Gillylan believes, "One of the best ways to avoid burnout is to think proactively and come up with a plan of action beforehand for all the 'what ifs' that can happen while in school, such as what if my car breaks down, how will I get to and from school?
-What if my babysitter is unable watch my child?
+What if my babysitter is unable to watch my child?
 What if my clinical or externship hours conflict with my work schedule?
 Having to deal with situations reactively rather than proactively can lead to stress and feeling overwhelmed."

 - Believe it or not, taking a break from technology helps to recharge our internal batteries and provides that sense of being "unplugged" from all responsibilities.
-Choose a time each day to disconnect from laptops, phones and television.
+Choose a time each day to disconnect from laptops, phones, and television.

 - Find and rely on a solid support system.
 You don't have to navigate the challenges of earning a health care degree alone.
 Whether it's your family, friends, classmates or folks on campus, being able to vent and to celebrate the wins along the way is one of the many ways you can prevent burnout.